davekirby/EFFProject/notes/Testing and evaluation notes.md

     - run classifier on iris dataset
     - run gymrunner against pendulum environment

+## Additional tests?
+Unit tests are pretty sparse
+- rename the file to make it more generic
+- add tests for the GP side of things
+- add tests for the gymrunner??
+- mock out lower level functionality?
+-

 # Evaluation
 - 5-fold cross validation for classifier